 - Q: How to tell if your leopard gecko is happy?

-Leopard Gecko care, types of leopard gecko morphs, facts, habitats, foods, and lifespan
+Leopard Gecko care, types of leopard gecko morphs, facts, habitat, foods, and lifespan

 Leopard gecko is one of the most commonly kept types of lizard today.
 The species of the animal has been captive bred for over 30 years within the United States.
 These hardy saurians can be of different sizes, colors, and patterns.
 Besides, leopard geckos are perfect pets, as they are friendly and quite easy to take care of.